Joodood/Url-Saver/README.md

 # Url-Saver
 This saves all your URLs (internet browsing tabs) in a database.
-Great for saving a whole list of tabs that you dont want to delete. from tkinter import * import webbrowser import sqlite3
+Just copy and paste your urls and save them together as a group!
+Great for saving a whole list of tabs that you dont want to delete.

+from tkinter import *
+import webbrowser
+import sqlite3